lvshuiyiqing/instcov-1/doc/InstCovImpl.md

 * CFG-level instrumentation, which means to insert new statements or basic blocks into the CFG.
-Note that in this solution, the CFG might have broken a conditional statment into multiple basic blocks with conditional jumps.
+Note that in this solution, the CFG might have broken a conditional statement into multiple basic blocks with conditional jumps.
 Therefore it may be hard to align the CFG-level jumps with the source-level conditional statements.